mena-08/GET3D-Implementation-Docker/README.md

+This repository was modified by Omar Mena, according to the license, to dockerize and generalize the use of the GET3D paper with a CLIP implementation.

 ## GET3D: A Generative Model of High Quality 3D Textured Shapes Learned from Images

 Abstract: *As several industries are moving towards modeling massive 3D virtual worlds,